Maximal zero product subrings and inner ideals of simple rings: Preliminaries and notation

 \begin{itemize} \item[(i)] $Q$ is prime.

 \item[(ii)] $\lann(I)=0$ for any nonzero ideal $I$ of $Q$.

 \item[(iii)] $aIb=0$ implies $a=0$ or $b=0$, for any nonzero ideal $I$ of $Q$ and any $a, b$ in $Q$. \end{itemize} \end{pgraph}

 \begin{pgraph} Let $Q$ be a ring.
-The {\it core} of $Q$, denoted by $\core(Q)$, is defined as the intersection of all nonzero ideals of $Q$.
-If $Q$ has nonzero core, then $\core(Q)$ is a minimal ideal.
-Moreover, a prime ring has nonzero core if and only if it contains a minimal ideal.
-It is also clear that any simple ring is prime and equal to its core, and that if $Q$ is prime with nonzero socle, then $\core(Q) =\soc(Q)$. \end{pgraph}
+The {\em heart} of $Q$, denoted by $\heart(Q)$, is defined as the intersection of all nonzero ideals of $Q$.
+Clearly, if $Q$ is simple then $\heart(Q)=Q$.
+If $Q$ has nonzero heart, then $\heart(Q)$ is a minimal ideal.
+Moreover, a prime ring has nonzero heart if and only if it contains a minimal ideal.
+If $Q$ is prime with nonzero socle $\soc(Q)$ (the sum of all minimal left ideals), then by \cite[Theorem III.3.1]{J}, $\soc(Q)$ is a simple ideal of $Q$, contained in any nonzero ideal of $Q$, so $\heart(Q) =\soc(Q)$. \end{pgraph}